Wednesday, March 6, 2024

 T-cell and Hemopoietic transplant.

-During pre-transplant phase, high dose of immunosuppressed drugs are use to wipe out all malignant cells from the body.
-The T-cell count falls to lowest levels.
+During pre-transplant phase, high dose of immunosuppressed drugs are used to wipe out all malignant cells from the body.
+The T-cell count falls to the lowest levels.
 This is the prime reason for the subsequent reinfection.

 Prophylaxis against CMV infection.